builtview/support-docs/docs/advanced-features-and-team-management/integrations.md

 ---
-title: Integrations
+title: Fieldview integration
 ---

-You are able to integrate third party applications with Builtview to streamline your processes.
-In this article you will learn how to integrate FieldView with Builtview.
+You are able to integrate Fieldview with Builtview to streamline your processes.

 1)	Go to your profile accessible at the bottom of the side navigation menu.